 Clinical experiences require that students have access to transportation.
 Because many clinical experiences occur in the community and other affiliated agencies, students are well served to have access to a car.
-If the student does not have a driver's license or access to a car, public transportation in Rochester may be utilized as well as other mobility services.
-The unavailability of private transportation will not excuse the student from meeting course objectives.
+If the student does not have a driver's license or access to a car, public transportation in Rochester may be utilized.
+However, some clinical placements may not be directly on a bus line.
+Unavailability of private transportation will not excuse the student from meeting course objectives.
 Baccalaureate students are encouraged to proactively arrange their transportation needs.
 Car-pooling with other students to and from community agencies may be an option.
 Faculty and clinical preceptors do not provide transportation for students.